Engee documentation

 Details

-Select the method for specifying the heat capacity:
+Choose a method for setting the heat capacity:

-• By thermal time constants - parameterise the heat capacity in terms of thermal time constants.
+• By thermal time constants — parameterization of heat capacity in terms of thermal time constants.
 This value is used by default.

-• By thermal mass - parameterization of heat capacity values.
+• By thermal mass — setting the heat capacity values.

 Dependencies

-To use this parameter, set the Thermal network parameter to Specify junction and case thermal parameters, Cauer model or Cauer model parameterised with Foster coefficients.
+To use this parameter, set the Thermal network parameter to Specify junction and case thermal parameters, Cauer model or Cauer model parameterized with Foster coefficients.

 Values